DANA: Dimension-Adaptive Neural Architecture for Multivariate Sensor Data: Background and Related Work

-To address this limitation, a preprocessing stage can be added to the inference pipeline that up/down-samples data to a fixed rate or imputes dummy data to compensate for missing samples~\cite{ae2018missing}, but these solutions reduce classification accuracy and can raise some security challenges~\cite{quiring2020adversarial}. {When downsampling data, some discerning patterns are either removed or changed such that the resampled data will be miss-classified~\cite{quiring2020adversarial}.
-Thus, adversaries can take advantage of their knowledge about the used downsampling method to generate adversarial examples for deceiving machine learning models.
-Our work eliminates the need for up/down-sampling at inference time.}
+Features extracted by CNN to an FNN or an RNN improve the classification accuracy and provide better generalization compared to raw sensor data~\cite{bengio2013representation}.
+However, FNNs only work on fixed-dimension input data, and RNNs only accept a fixed number of streams, thus making the combination of CNNs with FNNs/RNNs non-adaptive to the changes in input dimensions.
+To address this limitation, a preprocessing stage can be added to the inference pipeline that up/down-samples data to a fixed rate or imputes dummy data to compensate for missing samples~\cite{ae2018missing}, but these solutions reduce classification accuracy and can even raise other challenges~\cite{quiring2020adversarial}.
+For example, when downsampling data, some discerning patterns are either removed or changed such that the resampled data will be miss-classified, which can be exploited by adversaries that take advantage of their knowledge about the used downsampling method to generate adversarial examples~\cite{quiring2020adversarial}.
+Our work eliminates the need for up/down-sampling the DNN's input at inference time, and thus less susceptible to such attacks.

 Alternatively, to turn deep architectures based on CNNs and FNNs/RNNs adaptive to changes in input-data dimensions, a preferable solution is to include an adaptive layer between the CNN and the FNN/RNN.
 A global pooling layer~\cite{lin2013network} takes the maximum or average over each filter map of the CNN's output to make a one-dimensional vector whose length is equal to the number of the convolutional filter maps, and independent of the dimensions of these filter maps.
 The main drawback of global pooling is ignoring the inherent spatial structure of the data, and we show that it causes accuracy loss.